sdrobert/pydrobert/README.md

 - [pydrobert-speech](https://github.com/sdrobert/pydrobert-speech): Digital signal processing for speech.
 This includes the standard Mel-scaled filter banks, and so much more.
 The results can be saved to NumPy, PyTorch, or Kaldi.

+## Defunct Packages

+- [pydrobert-gpyopt](https://github.com/sdrobert/pydrobert-gpyopt): Wrappers to make GPyOpt more accessible.
+PyPI only.
+Dumped in favour of Optuna.

 ## Licensing

 All subpackages are [Apache 2.0 licensed](https://tldrlegal.com/license/apache-license-2.0-%28apache-2.0%29).